 As for meditation, one of its premier benefits is—you guessed it—reduction of discomfort.
 Knowing this alone, we could speculate that meditation can improve one’s health, but alas, we don’t have to.
 There’s also a growing body of evidence supporting the theory that mindfulness-based therapies (aka meditation) can support and better our systems.

 When we meditate, our bodies turn off fight-or-flight mode, meaning they can refocus on our other biological processes.
 In a similar vein, by decreasing these pressures, meditation indirectly helps us make better food choices.
 (You know how you eat more or less when you’re overwhelmed?
 And you crave unhealthy, comforting foods?
 Yea, that’s not good for you.)

 Meditation subdues the sympathetic nervous system andactivates the parasympathetic nervous system—the latter of which decreases cortisol levels, blood pressure, and heart rate.
 It essentially rebalances the body, and lets the body do its job undisturbed.

 There are bound to be people who read this and think it’s too good to be true, and that’s okay.
-In my experience, meditation has completely changed my health, and I can’t say that for anything else I’ve tried: probiotics, warm lemon water, psyllium supplements, ginger, peppermint tea, apple cider vinegar, aloe vera juice (I would not recommend; it’s revolting), zinc, turmeric, glutamine, exercising, drinking more water — the list is painfully endless.
+In my experience, meditation has completely changed my health, and I can’t say that for anything else I’ve tried: probiotics, warm lemon water, psyllium supplements (see what is psyllium husk for more details), ginger, peppermint tea, apple cider vinegar, aloe vera juice (I would not recommend; it’s revolting), zinc, turmeric, glutamine, exercising, drinking more water — the list is painfully endless.